The-3-Devs/BlazeVortex/README.md

 # BlazeVortex

-## *BlazeVortex is a Discord bot that adds extra humor to any conversation by leveraging AI to generate funny, contextually accurate messages.*
+## *BlazeVortex is a Discord bot that adds extra humor to any conversation by leveraging AI to generate funny, contextually accurate, rude messages!*

 ## **IMPORTANT: Read [CONTRIBUTING.md](/CONTRIBUTING.md) before working/commiting any changes**

 *Not doing so may result in your changes being automatically reverted*

+> # WARNING:
+> We are not responsible of any type(s) of damage caused by
+> BlazeVortex **At All** (exception is there for the topics of
+>religion!
+You may DM (Direct Message) a T3D member such as Arti
+>(discord id: artificialxdev) )
+> Visit our website for more info: [BlazeVortex](https://www.blazevortexbot.com)

 # 🚧 Development Instructions